Proof-of-Principle Experiment on a Displacement-Noise-Free Neutron Interferometer for Gravitational Wave Detection: Comparison between ideal and actual experiment

 To illustrate the conceptual foundation of our work, Figure \ref{fig:3} depicts an idealized setup for a proof-of-principle experiment involving a four-speed, unidirectional neutron DFI.
 This setup comprises a square Mach-Zehnder interferometer illuminated by a continuous, high-intensity neutron beam.
 The high neutron flux suppresses shot noise, thereby improving signal clarity.
 Mirrors and BSs in this configuration are equipped with actuators (e.g., piezoelectric transducers) to simulate displacement noise.
 Additional phase modulation elements between optical components are used to simulate GW signals.

 In this ideal configuration, both simulated displacement noise and GW signals are introduced, enabling validation of the DFI principle: appropriate combinations of interferometric outputs can cancel displacement noise while preserving GW signals.
-The neutron beams are assumed to strike mirrors simultaneously, and the interferometer's arm lengths and modulation frequencies are selected to ensure sufficient phase differences, typically on the order of $\pi$ between neutrons of different speeds.
+The neutron beams are assumed to strike mirrors simultaneously, which allows the mirror noise cancellation in Eqs. \eqref{eq:1}-\eqref{eq:2}, as discussed in Section \ref{section:2}, and the interferometer's arm lengths and modulation frequencies are selected to ensure sufficient phase differences, typically on the order of $\pi$ between neutrons of different speeds.
 As established in Section \ref{section:2}, this phase difference corresponds to angular separation in the phasor diagram, which is essential for differentiating noise from GW signals.
 Therefore, the experimental setup must be designed with appropriate modulation depth for the simulated signal and noise and a suitable path length of the interferometer.

 However, our experimental setup deviates from this ideal due to several practical constraints.
 As shown in Fig. \ref{fig:4}, the experiment was carried out at the Materials and Life Science Experimental Facility (MLF) at J-PARC \cite{J-PARC}, using equipment based on an earlier neutron interferometer demonstration \cite{Fujiie_PRL} that successfully employed beam-splitting etalons (BSEs).